 There are plenty of advantages to using a custom home builder to create a property for you from scratch.
 The first of which is that it enables you to customize the property exactly to your needs and wants.
 Indeed, you will have control over the shape of the building, how many floors it has, the number and layout of rooms, as well as many other features such as staircases, as well window position, and size.
 Not to mention all of the interior decor such as cabinetry, paints, and lighting.

 For people who see their home as an extension of their identity, custom building one from the ground up allows them to craft something that genuinely reflects their personality and values.
-Something that is much coveted in the world of real estate.
+For example, if you are planning to expand your family or already have small children, you can build your own child-friendly home.
+This is something that is much coveted in the world of real estate.

 One of the best things about building your own property is that you can do it with your own values in mind.
 Of course, as many people are becoming more away from the damage we are doing to the environment, being able to build a home that minimizes this can be seen as a huge advantage.